-The data response codes – which are published in our IADB (ISIPP Accreditation Database) files, are a machine readable way for our SuretyMail Email Accreditation program to provide email receiving sites with information, or “data points”, about the legitimacy of the email being sent by the email sender in question.
+The data response codes – which are published in the Good Senders List (GSL) (also known as our IADB (ISIPP Accreditation Database) files), are a machine readable way for our SuretyMail Email Accreditation program to provide email receiving sites with information, or “data points”, about the legitimacy of the email being sent by the email sender in question.

 Specifically, they provide factual information about such things as the level of opt-in, authentication mechanisms published by the sender, how they maintain their mailing lists, and other mailing practices.
 Taken as a whole, these factual data points paint a picture of the type of email which a receiver can expect to come from the sender, and the sender’s IP addresses.

 For example, a data response to a query may reveal that the email sender in question is accredited by us, publishes an SPF record, and builds their mailing lists by confirmed (double) opt-in.
 Or it may tell the querier that the email coming from the sender’s IP address is all one-to-one email, and not mailing list mail at all, and that they publish rDNS, and SPF.
 Or it may tell them that the sender is not listed in the IADB database at all (in which case it means that they are not accredited with us).

 2. What Are the Data Response Codes, and What Do They Mean?